What do mentors get out of Future City?

 America needs more engineers and technical professionals to fuel our innovation economy.
 Future City is an innovative way to introduce 6th, 7th, and 8th graders to engineering and expose them to a rewarding career possibility.
 Post-program surveys show that a majority of students become more interested in math, science and engineering after completing Future City.
 See our Community and Impact.

-As a mentor, you provide advice, guidance, and technical assistance as your team works on the various project deliverables.
-In the early weeks, you’ll meet with the kids to get to know them and focus them on the big picture: good urban design, an overview of the city description topic, and brainstorming possible solutions.
-Later, you’ll help with the city model, teaching the students about scale, and helping them fine-tune their presentation.
-Making yourself available by email to review things like the city description and ideas of futuristic components is helpful too.
-Just remember you are the advisor and the students do the actual work.
+As a mentor, you work in tandem with the team educator to guide the students as they work on the project deliverables.
+In the early weeks, you’ll meet with the kids to get to know them and focus them on the big picture: good urban design, an overview of the city essay topic, and brainstorming possible solutions.
+Later, you might help with the city model, teaching the students about scale, and helping them fine-tune their presentation.
+Making yourself available to review things like the city essay and ideas of futuristic components is helpful too.
+Just remember you are an advisor and the students do all the actual work.

 No. Future City asks students do the things that all engineers do—identify problems, brainstorm ideas, design solutions, test, retest and build, and share their results.
 And while a city is a complex structure with aspects that are beyond any one engineer's realm of expertise, all engineers have the background and the skills to go out and find the solutions.
 This is exactly what we are trying to model for the students.